valentingol/cliconfig/README.md

 letters.letter1: A
 ```

-**Be careful, The additional config files cannot add new parameters that are
+**Be careful, the additional config files cannot add new parameters that are
 not in default configs**.
 It is intended to prevent typos in the config files
 that would not be detected.
 It also improves the readability of the config
 files and the retro-compatibility.

 Now you can launch the program with additional configurations and parameters.
-The additional configuration paths are indicated with `--config` followed by a
-whitespace.
-If there are several paths, they should be separate with comma,
-without space.
-Then, you can set individual parameters with `--<subconfig.param_name>`
-(use dot for nested configs).

-The default configuration will be merged to the default configs with the additional
+The additional configs will be merged to the default configs, then the parameters
-configurations (from left to right), then the parameters will be set.
+will be merged.

 For example:

 ```bash
 python main.py --config first.yaml,second.yaml --param2=-2 --letters.letter2='B'
 ```

+*Note*: the additional configs are detected with `--config` followed by space
+and separated by a comma **without space**.
+It also possible to pass a list.
+The parameters are detected with the pattern `--<param>=<value>` without spaces.

 Will show: